 What’s actually in paint?

 - Some of the most dangerous compounds that make up most paint bases are VOCs- volatile organic compounds.
-The clue is in their name, ‘volatile’, because they can evaporate easily at regular room heat.
+The clue is in their name, ‘volatile’ because they can evaporate easily at regular room heat.

 - Those which have been made via the oil-based route instead of water-based can emit many times more VOCs over the lifetime of the paint, and some can contain as much as 60% VOCs in comparison to the water-based 10% used.

-- Fungicides stop any mould from growing on the newly painted wall by making the environment inhospitable for life.
+- Fungicides stop any mold from growing on the newly painted wall by making the environment inhospitable for life.
 The problem comes when these toxic properties are still detectable in rooms up to half a decade after they’ve been painted.

 - Pigmentation of the paint requires other toxins to be used in conjunction with the already potent VOC base.
 Natural pigments can be found in stores or you can even add your own separately to a white base.

 A look at some great environmentally-friendly paints and stains available in the USA:

 The Old-Fashioned Milk Paint Company

 Based in Massachusetts, this family-owned business created paint in 16 different colors that are derived entirely from milk protein- a revolutionary technology that gives soft and gentle colors.
 Only natural ingredients are used and there are extremely low VOC emissions due to the lack of poisonous biocides.

 A blank white paint is sold by this company for both internal and external decorating, and you can add a natural coloring to it too for a clean and fresh look.
 They don’t use any solvents or toxic petrochemicals that can release for months afterward into your living space, and it is purely plant-based.